 You have to be in the trade to make subtle differences that will transform lifeless rooms.
 It’s remarkable the differences that can be made with a tin of paint.

 Whether restoring colour to a dull room or wooden furniture take care not to destroy your house.
-Done properly, with a little bit of research, visitors will be asking for the number of the decorator you used!
+If you want you paint job done properly with a little bit of research from experts like muraledesign, the visitors will be asking for the number of the decorator you used!
 Don’t just stick to paint, even little things such as new door handles can feel like an innovative change.

 6. Maximise Your Room